-We distinguish three levels of adaptation [11]: content adaptation, link or navigation adaptation and presentation adaptation.
+We distinguish three levels of adaptation [12]: content adaptation, link or navigation adaptation and presentation adaptation.
 Others, like Brusilovsky [5], distinguish only between content and link level adaptation, where content adaptation refers as well to changes in the layout as to differences in the contents.
-Adaptive content comprises text adaptation and multimedia adaptation, whereas well known techniques for text adaptation are inserting/removing/altering of fragments, stretchtext and dimming fragments.
+Adaptive content comprises text adaptation and multimedia adaptation, whereas well known techniques for text adaptation are inserting/removing/altering of fragments, stretchext and dimming fragments.
 Techniques to implement adaptive presentation are modality (selection, e.g., between written text or audio), multi-language (text translation into another language) and layout variations (e.g., resizing of images and ordering of text fragments or multimedia elements).
 Adaptive navigation support is achieved by adaptive link ordering, adaptive link hiding/removing/disabling, adaptive link annotation and adaptive link generation.
 The direct guidance and map adaptation techniques proposed by Brusilovsky [4,5] can be implemented by the adaptation link techniques mentioned above: ordering, annotation, hiding and generation; thus we limit the description to those techniques:

 - adaptive link ordering is the technique of sorting a group of links belonging to a particular navigation node.
 The criteria used for sorting are given by the current values of the user model: e.g., the closer to the top of the list, the more relevant the link is.
 Sorted links are only applicable to non-contextual links and are useful in information retrieval applications, but they can disorient the user as the link list may change each time the user enters the page. - adaptive link annotation consists of the augmentation of the links with textual comments or graphical icons, which provide the user with additional information about the current state of the nodes behind the annotated links.
-Link annotation is an helpful and frequently used technique, also used for user-independent annotation. - adaptive link hiding can be easily implemented by removing, disabling or hiding of links.
-All three techniques reduce the cognitive-overload of the user with the advantage of more stable nodes when links are added incrementally. - adaptive link generation is a runtime feature for adding new anchors for links to a node based on the current status of the user model.
+Link annotation is a helpful and frequently used technique, also used for user-independent annotation. - adaptive link hiding can be easily implemented by removing, disabling or hiding of links.
+All three techniques reduce the cognitive-overload of the user with the advantage of more stable nodes when links are added incrementally.

+adaptive link generation is a runtime feature for adding new anchors for links to a node based on the current status of the user model.
 The typical implementation are user model dependent shortcuts.

 In our SmexWeb example we use the techniques of adaptive link annotation, adaptive link ordering and adaptive link hiding for link adaptation.
-Depending on the acquired knowledge, the user skills and the estimated cognitive abilities of the user-
+Depending on the acquired knowledge, the user skills and the estimated cognitive abilities of the user-contained in the current user model (see below)-the system offers different links, sorted in a different way and differently annotated with emoticons.